-EMPTY PRE POST CLEANUP
+EMPTY\PRE\POST\CLEANUP

 If set to yes, pre and post snapshot pairs that do not differ will be deleted.
+The default value is "yes".

 EMPTY\PRE\POST\MIN\AGE

 Defines the minimum age in seconds a pre and post snapshot pair that does not differ must have before it can automatically be deleted.